 The new sports debuting this year are making fans very excited.
 Skateboarding and surfing have been very popular for years thanks to the X Games.
 Karate is a national pastime and one of the most popular sports in Japan.
 Sport climbing is a unique sport that is exciting for both athletes and fans.
-Fans have been eagerly waiting for baseball and softball to return to the Olympics, but the inclusion of these sports is likely temporary.
+Fans have been eagerly waiting for baseball and softball to return to the Olympics, but the inclusion of all these sports is likely temporary.

 5. Baseball and Softball

 Baseball and softball were previously played at the 2008 Summer Olympics in Beijing, China.
-Both baseball and softball were absent from the subsequent Olympic Games.
-The return of baseball and softball to the Olympics has many people excited, and tickets for the sports are some of the most sought after of the entire Olympics.
-Baseball and softball are only temporarily being included in the Summer Olympics.
+Both sports were absent from the subsequent Olympic Games in 2012.
+The return of baseball and softball to the Olympics has many people excited, but baseball and softball are only temporarily being included for the Summer Olympics in Tokyo.
 The sports are currently not on the shortlist for the 2024 Summer Olympics in Paris, France.

-4. Rock Climbing
+4. Sport Climbing

 Surfing is another extreme sport making its debut at the 2020 Summer Olympics.
 Like skateboarding, surfing has been a mainstay at the X Games for many years.
 The men’s and women’s surfing events will be held at Tsurigasaki Surfing Beach in Chiba Prefecture, which is about forty miles from Tokyo.
 Medals will be awarded based on scores from judges, who will award points based on the difficulty of the maneuvers.
 Olympic organizers chose to include surfing in the Olympics in an attempt to draw a younger audience.
-USA, Brazil, and Australia are expected to do well in both the men's and women's surfing competitions.
+The United States, Brazil, and Australia are expected to do well in both the men's and women's surfing competitions.

-Skateboarding has rocketed in popularity ever since skateboarding legend Tony Hawk wowed audiences at the X Games.
+Skateboarding has skyrocketed in popularity ever since skateboarding legend Tony Hawk wowed audiences at the X Games.
 Skateboarding is finally making its Olympic debut at the 2020 Summer Olympics in Tokyo.
 Skateboarding events being held this year in Tokyo include men’s park, men’s street, women’s park, and women’s street.
 The street events feature obstacles that competitors can use to do grinds, flips, and other tricks.
 The park events feature a sunken dome that consists of half pipes and quarter pipes.
 Riders can attempt vertical tricks in the park events.